appcelerator-developer-relations/appc-sample-appsearch/README.md

 	);

 ### Opening a Spotlight search result
-When a user taps on a Spotlight search result your app will open and receive the [continueactivity](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS-event-continueactivity) event.
+When a user taps on a Spotlight search result, your app will open and receive the [continueactivity](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS-event-continueactivity) event.

 Be aware that this event is also fired when a User Activity is opened from the search results or handed off from another device.
 In the case of a Spotlight search result the event's `activityType` property will be `com.apple.corespotlightitem` and `searchableItemActivityIdentifier` will have the `uniqueIdentifier` you've set on the indexed item.